ViktoryiaKaranchuk/MyFinalProject/README.md

 # MyFinalProject
-This is repository to store my final projekt at the Java Guru Course 2.0
+This is repository to store my final project at the Java Guru Course 2.0

+- Run command: *./gradlew clean test*